alfredomartinezjr/wosostats/resources/definitions.md

 **Clearances** - `clearances`, `cl`

-When a defender intentionally kicks a ball away, without an intended recipient, that was played by the opposing team, without having clearly won possession of the ball.
-Otherwise, it would be considered an interception followed by a clearance logged in the `poss.action` column.
+When a defender intentionally kicks a ball away that was in possession of the opposing team, without an intended recipient and without having deemed to have recovered or intercepted it, and without having clearly won possession of the ball before the ball was cleared.
+Otherwise, it would be considered either an interception or recovery, followed by a clearance logged in the `poss.action` column.

 **Aerial duels won** - `aerial.won`, `aw`

 Aerial duels are when two players challenge for a 50/50 ball in the air.
 The first player to make contact with the ball is deemed to have won the aerial duel, regardless of where the ball ends up or who recovers it.

+If a defender wins an aerial duel, the possessing player who lost that aerial duel must have that "aerial.lost" action logged in the "poss.action" column.

+When an aerial duel can be said to also be an interception, log the aerial duel as its own event and make sure to log the interception for the pass event that led to the aerial duel.
+When an aerial duel can be said to be a recovery of a loose ball that used to be under possession of the opposing team, such as a pass that was blocked and went up in the air, then log the aerial duel as its own event, and then log the recovery for the defending player as the following event.

 **Aerial duels lost** - `aerial.lost`, `al`

 A player is deemed to have lost an aerial duel if the player challenging her for the ball got to the ball first, regardless of where the ball ends up or who recovers it.

+If a defender loses an aerial duel, the possessing player who won that aerial duel must have that "aerial.won" action logged in the "poss.action" column.

 When both players challenge for the ball and neither wins the ball (i.e., they both mistime their jumps) but can reasonably be said to have had a chance to win the ball, then they both get credited with an "aerial.lost."